Yuvrajatgit/journalApp/README.md

 # 📘 Team Journal App — Powered by Next.js & Supabase

-## ✨ Objective

-Develop a **Team Journal** web application where users can securely **register, log in, and manage private journal entries**, with optional image uploads.
+**Team Journal** web application where users can securely **register, log in, and manage private journal entries**, with optional image uploads.
 This project demonstrates full-stack proficiency using **Next.js (App Router)** and **Supabase**, including secure data handling and a clean, responsive UI.

 ---